ixvu/w4111_wiki/apis.md

 - The semantics and functions exposed are different

 ## Object-Relational Mappers (ORMS)
 - Using an object directly in your program which represents the DBMS itself.
-Changing the object directly changes the DBMS directly.
+Can change object directly while the object itself fully captures the structure of the DBMS object.
 - Uses its own type of query syntax in the application's programming language
 - A solution to object and constraint related relational impedance mismatches

-- Issues:
-    - Inefficient queries
-    - Tricky when you want to change your application
-    - Queries are harder to write since you can't use raw SQL
+### Solving Object-based Impedance Mismatch
 e.g. ** Defining Object in Python ORM vs SQL **
 - Here we create a Base database object called User
 - In the Python ORM, you are defining the DBMS schema and the object attributes at same time.